Academic assistance at Emory Law includes many resources and approaches.

 If a law student's cumulative GPA falls below 2.25 (as quantified at the end of the first year for 1Ls, and each semester for upper-level law students), the student is automatically ineligible to re-enroll unless he or she is granted academic probation by the Faculty Committee on Academic Standing.
 Once a student is allowed to re-enroll on academic probation, that student meets regularly with Dean Brokaw and must raise his or her GPA to 2.25 or higher in order to continue at Emory Law.

 Dean's Teaching Fellows

-The Dean's Teaching Fellows are high-achieving third-year law students selected to serve as academic counselors for their fellow students.
+The Dean's Teaching Fellows are high-achieving upper-year law students selected to serve as academic counselors for their fellow students.

 Dean’s Teaching Fellows are peer-to-peer academic counselors of Emory Law, with an emphasis on law school academic skills.
-Teaching Fellows are also available for appointments outside office hours up to a limited amount of time; any law student may contact an individual Teaching Fellow directly for a mutually convenient appointment time and place.
-Individual appointments generally last about 20–30 minutes.
+Teaching Fellows are also available for appointments outside office hours up to a limited amount of time; any law student may contact a Teaching Fellow for an individual appointments (generally about 20–30 minutes duration).
 We encourage study groups to visit Teaching Fellows together.
-Second- and third-year students are welcome to consult with a Teaching Fellow (they’re not just for the 1Ls).
+Upper level students are welcome to consult with a Teaching Fellow (they’re not just for new law students).

-The Study Smarter lecture series is aimed primarily at helping 1Ls with their law school study skills, but the sessions are open to all students.
+The Study Smarter lecture series is aimed primarily at helping new students with law school study skills, but the sessions are open to all students.
 For resources used in previous sessions, contact the Office for Student Engagement.